venantius/maze/README.md

 ### ColoredGrid

-If you want to generate colored PNG images of your mazes, use the `ColoredGrid` struct instead of `BaseGrid`, like so:
+If you want to generate colored PNG images of your mazes, use the `ColoredGrid` struct instead of `BaseGrid`, like so (EXAMPLE TO FOLLOW)